Rurusetto/rurusetto/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for showing interest in the development of unofficial osu! rulesets wiki.
+Thank you for showing interest in the development of Rūrusetto.
 This guidelines below is a guidelines.
 There are not "official rules" or something like that, but following them will help everyone deal with things in the most efficient manner.

 ## Table of contents